 Senior counselors greet campers and take attendance in the morning.
 Assistant counselors and specialists supervise Play Areas in the morning.
 Even if you know a child will be late, they must be marked absent until they arrive.
 All late arrivals must be checked in with the office.
-Always know how many campers are present for the day and be certain to count heads as the group travels through camp.
-When the group arrives and before it leaves an activity - count heads.
+Always know how

 - Developing a positive and appropriate counselor to camper relationship enjoy each camper and make personal contact with him/her every day.
-Every camper deserves validation! - Helping campers place camp bags in cubbies, helping campers keep track of their belongings. - Organizing the group so that campers travel from activity to activity in an orderly way. - Helping campers to socialize properly. - Assisting the specialist by actively teaching, encouraging and reinforcing all campers in the planned activities. - Senior counselors should always be with the majority of the group.
-Assistant counselors should escort campers to the bathroom and nurse. - Interacting positively and respectfully with other staff members.
+Every camper deserves validation! - Helping campers place camp bags in cubbies, helping campers keep track of their belongings. - Organizing the group so that campers travel from activity to activity in an orderly way. - o Helping campers to socialize properly. - Assisting the specialist by actively teaching, encouraging and reinforcing all campers in the planned activities. - Senior counselors should always be with the majority of the group.
+Assistant counselors should escort campers to the bathroom and nurse. - o Interacting positively and respectfully with other staff members.
 The senior counselor will provide direction and guidance for the assistants. - Frequently communicating with the director and head counselors.